WalangForever

 JM de Guzman was supposed to be the lead actor opposite Mercado but pulled out of the film due to personal problems.
 This is Mercado's seventh MMFF entry after her 2014 award-winning film entry, English Only, Please.

-Synopsis
+Plot

 Mia, a celebrated writer of romantic-comedy films, is at a turning point in her life which makes it difficult for her to believe that love could last.
 Everything comes to a head when Ethan returns, only for her to find out that he has become a cynic of lasting love because she broke his heart.